-It is recommended that before the start of treatment with ravulizumab, patients with PNH and aHUS start their vaccinations according to the current vaccination guidelines.
+It is recommended that before the start of treatment with ravulizumab, patients start their vaccinations according to the current vaccination guidelines.

 Vaccination may further activate the complement.
-As a result, patients with complement-mediated diseases, including PNH and aHUS, may experience increased signs and symptoms of their underlying disease, such as haemolysis.
+As a result, patients with complement-mediated diseases may experience increased signs and symptoms of their underlying disease.
 Patients should therefore be closely monitored for disease symptoms after the recommended vaccination.
 Patients aged under 18 years must be vaccinated against Haemophilus influenzae and pneumococcal infections, with rigorous adherence to the national vaccination recommendations for each age group.